-We’ve all been there: Little Sophie’s tooth is wiggly and she’s got her fingers in her mouth trying to tug it out to collect that sweet, sweet tooth fairy money.
+We’ve all been there: Your little one’s tooth is wiggly and they’ve got their fingers in their mouth trying to tug it out to collect that sweet, sweet tooth fairy money.

 A visit from the tooth fairy is a rite-of-passage for young kids, and you want to make those visits super special.
 After all, kids are only going to get a certain number of them.

 So, what can you do to make it more magical?
-We scoured the internet and found 10 fun tooth fairy ideas for you to try — and update them often to keep you up-to-date on the latest tooth fairy trends.
+We scoured the internet and found 10 fun tooth fairy ideas for you to try.

 Is your child worried the tooth fairy won’t know to stop at your house?
 HollySimoni.typepad.com suggests you sprinkle a little bit of glitter on your child’s window or in your front yard (just make sure it’s non-toxic for the critters that live there).
-Show your child that it illuminates when headlights drive by so that he knows there’s no way she’ll miss him.
+Show your child that it illuminates when headlights drive by so they know there’s no way she’ll miss your house.

 Are you worried the tooth fairy is going to step on a Lego in your child’s dark room?
 Invest in a small wax warmer, decorate it how you like and light it with a battery-operated candle.
 Not enough time to make one?
 Buy one from Owl Sleep Later.
 Then, place the tooth on the top and viola: easy tooth-trading access.